ChristianLentz/Math437Capstone/README.md

 **--onedimvec :** this flag specifies that we wish to plot 1D solutions to the wave equation using an efficient vectorized version (thanks, NumPy).

-**--onedinloop :** this flag specifies that we wish to plot 1D solutions to the wave equation using a brute forcefunction that explicitly lopps over both temporal and spatial variables.
+**--onedimloop :** this flag specifies that we wish to plot 1D solutions to the wave equation using a brute forcefunction that explicitly lopps over both temporal and spatial variables.
 The vectorized version only loops over the temporal variable.

 **--twodimvec :** this flag specifies that we wish to plot 2D solutions to the wave equation using the efficient vectrized approach (thanks once again, NumPy)